 To use the Drinkmate, remove the back panel.
-Screw in the CO2 cylinder.
-Pour the beverage you want carbonated into the plastic bottle.
+Screw-in the CO2 cylinder.
+Pour the beverage you want to be carbonated into the plastic bottle.
 The bottle is clearly marked for different levels of fizz.

 The bottle twists into the Fizz Infuser, and the infuser snap-locks to the machine.
 Carbonate the drink by pushing the button.
 Three or four short presses should give you high carbonation.
 There’s a slow-release valve that lowers the foam for easy removal.
 Just press the button to release the bottle and infuser.
 You can then twist off the infuser for cleaning.